-The burden of proof lies with the regulator to establish that a contravention has occurred and that the senior manager did not take the steps that an individual in their position could reasonably be expected to take to avoid the contravention occurring.
-The FCA and PRA have produced separate but largely consistent guidance outlining how a senior manager should behave to comply with their duties of responsibility.
+The burden of proof lies with the regulator to establish that a contravention has occurred and that the senior manager did not take the steps that an individual in his or her position could reasonably be expected to take to avoid the contravention occurring.
+The FCA and the PRA have produced separate but largely consistent guidance outlining how a senior manager should behave to comply with their duties of responsibility.

 The duty of responsibility for senior managers is supported by conduct rules, which prescribe a base level of good conduct for staff.
-The FCA's conduct rules in respect of individuals at firms subject to the senior managers regime are set out in the Code of Conduct sourcebook, and the PRA's rules are set out in the Conduct Rules Part of the PRA Rulebook.
-Approved persons are similarly subject to conduct rules set out in the FCA's Statements of Principle and Code of Practice for Approved Persons.
+The FCA's conduct rules in respect of individuals at firms subject to the senior managers regime are set out in the Code of Conduct source-book, and the PRA's rules are set out in the Conduct Rules Part of the PRA Rulebook.
+The duty of responsibility will apply to all senior managers at all authorised firms when the senior managers regime is extended later this year.
+At present, approved persons are similarly subject to conduct rules set out in the FCA's Statements of Principle and Code of Practice for Approved Persons.
 The regulators can take disciplinary action against individuals for non-compliance with the conduct rules.